Early Childhood Education and Special Education

 Make a Sustainable, Positive Impact

-Beginning in their first year, Salve Regina's early childhood education majors visit local schools, introducing them to the diversity of students and families that comprise the communities in which they will work and initiating the process by which they can make a sustainable, positive impact.
+Our early childhood education majors begin their field experience in their sophomore year.
+These early experiences introduce them to the diversity of students and families that comprise the communities in which they will work and initiate the process by which they can make a sustainable, positive impact.
 This "change impact" has long been a major emphasis of our curriculum and is created as our students build meaningful relationships within these communities.

 Our students benefit from the personalized guidance they receive from faculty and school professionals.
 Through extensive clinical placements, which culminate in two semesters of student teaching assignments, they develop skills that enable them to put theory into practice, observe cutting-edge methods and gain valuable experience in their discipline.